grapycalpis/iQ-Studio/tutorials/avl/gmsl-camera/README.md

 ![911-adb.png](./fig/911-adb.png)

-Connect the EXMP-Q911 to the EB022-2M4F GMSL adapter board, follow the steps below:
+Connect the GMSL Camera to EXMP-Q911 and EB022-2M4F GMSL adapter board, follow the steps below:

 1. Use a 22-pin to 22-pin MIPI cable (A-B style).
 Connect CN_CSIx to the corresponding FPC1 header.
 The cable type is required for proper CSI lane alignment.
 2. Use Link A to connect the GMSL camera.
 Only Link A is supported, and the adapter board can operate with one MIPI sensor at a time.